 The Graduate Group in Nutritional Biology has two GSA representatives.
 For GSA to advocate for your concerns effectively, input is needed from the graduate student body.
-GSA provides advocacy, services and information to all graduate students, but in turn, needs your participation.
-Your voice counts!!
-To become a GSA representative contact your GGNB Graduate Student Advising Committee (information below).
+GSA provides advocacy, services, and information to all graduate students, but in turn, needs your participation.
+To become a GSA representative, contact your GGNB Graduate Student Advisory Committee (information below).